getdirty75/asymetrics/src/articles/label-story-1-dna-records.md

 DSK eventually landed in China’s Yunnan province, fell in love with the incredible culture and fascinating landscapes, got married, and decided this was where he would promote Hip-Hop culture !

-Nearly 20 years ago, this was not an easy task: while Hip-Hop is [now huge in China](https://www.shaketowin.net/rap-china/), in the early years of the 21st century there was only [a few ultra underground crews](https://radiichina.com/the-history-of-rap-in-china-part-1-early-roots-and-iron-mics-1993-2009/) in cities like Beijing, Shanghai, or Guangzhou (the latter having an incredibly rich graffiti scene), and virtually no scene in Kunming (except for a few crazy cats, but I’ll keep those stories for another Asymetrics article)…
+Nearly 20 years ago, this was not an easy task: while Hip-Hop is [now huge in China](https://www.shaketowin.net/rap-china/), in the early years of the 21st century there was mainly [a few ultra underground crews](https://radiichina.com/the-history-of-rap-in-china-part-1-early-roots-and-iron-mics-1993-2009/) in cities like Beijing, Shanghai, or Guangzhou (the latter having an incredibly rich graffiti scene), and very small growing scene in Kunming (including a few crazy cats, but I’ll keep some of those stories for another Asymetrics article)…

+Around that time, DJ DSK has also worked for Akai, Alesiss and Numark to show and promote their MPC and DJ gear in China and toured with them throughout Indonesia.

 <iframe width="100%" height="380" src="https://www.youtube-nocookie.com/embed/D6k3GgXGb4c" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen referrerpolicy="origin"></iframe>